The Broxbourne School

 The school began life in 1959 with just under 50 pupils as a grammar school (Broxbourne Grammar School) under the headmastership of Ian Laydon.
 In 1969 the school became a comprehensive school.

 The school was converted to academy status in February 2012.
 It had been a community school under the direct control of Hertfordshire County Council.
 The school continues to coordinate with the council for admissions.

 The Broxbourne School offers General Certificate of Secondary Education (GCSEs) and Business and Technology Education Council (BTECs) as courses of study for pupils, with A Levels offered in the sixth form.
 The school also offers the Duke of Edinburgh's Award as an activity for pupils.

 Development

-The school is set to undergo major redevelopment between 2017 & 2019.
-This includes a new school and leisure hub, demolition of the old school and approximately 150 new homes to be built on the old site.
+The school underwent major redevelopment between 2017 & 2019.
+This included a new school and leisure hub and the demolition of the old school.
+Approximately 150 new homes were built on the old site.

 Traditionally, students at the school belonged to Austen, Milton, Brontë or Chaucer House before they were renamed.